eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

   :alt: alternate text
   :figclass: align-center

-  In this section we will discuss the concept of a :mod:`~eagerx.core.entities.Bridge`.
+  In this section we will discuss the concept of a :class:`~eagerx.core.entities.Bridge`.
-  The :mod:`~eagerx.core.entities.Bridge` connects the :mod:`~eagerx.core.env.EagerxEnv`, :mod:`~eagerx.core.graph_engine.EngineGraph` and :mod:`~eagerx.core.entities.EngineState` to the physics engine/real world.
+  The :class:`~eagerx.core.entities.Bridge` connects the :class:`~eagerx.core.env.EagerxEnv`, :class:`~eagerx.core.graph_engine.EngineGraph` and :class:`~eagerx.core.entities.EngineState` to the physics engine/real world.

 spec
 ####